smastrom/vue-use-active-scroll/README.md

 ]
 ```

-You can compute the array of IDs to observe by mapping the `data.body.toc.links` as follows:
+You can compute a flat array of the IDs to observe by mapping `data.body.toc.links`:

 ```js
 const computedIds = computed(() =>